 Non-administrators cannot affect other users or the Crowd installation

-To authorise a non-administrator to use Crowd, you should ensure that both of the following are true:
+To authorize a non-administrator to use Crowd, you should ensure that both of the following are true:

-- The person's username is in a user directory where all users are authorised to use Crowd.
+- The person's username is in a user directory where all users are authorized to use Crowd.
 See the instructions below.